Skip to content

 What Happens When the Gauge Is Wrong

 A 16GA staple driven into a thin cabinet panel can cause surface blowout.
 A 20GA staple used in a pallet joint will pull out under the first real load.
 In both cases, the failure looks like a quality problem — but the root cause is a spec problem.
-Choosing the right gauge upfront eliminates an entire category of rejects.
+Choosing the right combination of gauge, crown, and point profile upfront eliminates an entire category of rejects before they reach QC.

 Not sure which gauge is right for your application?